abisee/pointer-generator/README.md

 This repository contains code for the ACL 2017 paper *[Get To The Point: Summarization with Pointer-Generator Networks](https://arxiv.org/abs/1704.04368)*.
+For an intuitive overview of the paper, read the [blog post](http://www.abigailsee.com/2017/04/16/taming-rnns-for-better-summarization.html).

 ## Looking for test set output?
 The test set output of the models described in the paper can be found [here](https://drive.google.com/file/d/0B7pQmm-OfDv7MEtMVU5sOHc5LTg/view?usp=sharing).